valeriaharmash/Multiverse-Portfolio/Backend Project/README.md

 <h1>Automation of Financial Documentation Processing</h1>

 > A FastAPI endpoint hosted on Swagger for processing two distinct types of payment files.
 It downloads and reads specified payment files, custom methods validate data types and formats of all the necessary fields, check if the total amount of fiscal columns match.
-It ingests data into both Primary and Historical tables of PostgreSQL DB nad dispatches email notifications depending on the outcome of the processing
+It ingests data into both Primary and Historical tables of PostgreSQL DB and dispatches email notifications depending on the outcome of the processing

 ## Users:
 Financial Team Members